St Peters Quarter BID Privacy Policy v1.9

 We use different methods to collect data from and about you including through:

 Direct interactions.
-You may give us your details by filling in forms online or offline or by corresponding with us
+You may give us your details by filling in forms online or offline or by corresponding with us by post, telephone, email or otherwise.

 This includes personal data you provide when you use our website or contact us directly to